aostrega/opal-minitest/README.md

 `$ bundle exec rake`

-This will require standard test_helper and test files and then run all tests.
+This will require standard test_helper and test code files and then run all tests.